 I am in the process of planting several thousand pansy seed.
 This being my first time to grow pansies from seed, I really wasn't prepared.
 I have various trays and flats about, and just about anything else that will hold the seedlings until they're ready for transplanting.

 When it's time to transplant my seedlings into larger pots, I usually have a good supply of recycled plastic yogurt cups.
 But this year, I ran out of them.
-This turned out to be a good thing as it forced me to try something new.
-And probably even better.

 I am going to start this by saying, "My husband is the best."
 He helps me with everything and he is always encouraging me to find new things that I love and enjoy.